 Is Hair Transplant Swelling Painful?

-Where does Swelling Typically Appear After a Hair Transplant?
+Where Does Swelling Appear After a Hair Transplant?

-Temples: Swelling in the temples occurs when grafts are densely placed along the hairline or corners.
+- Temples: Swelling in the temples occurs when grafts are densely placed along the hairline or corners.
 Tumescent fluid spreads laterally, and inflammation in these zones triggers mild lateral puffiness.
-It’s more likely in procedures exceeding 2,500 grafts.
+It’s more likely in larger sessions with denser hairline placement.

-Jawline / Lower Face (Rare): Swelling here is rare and usually due to improper sleeping posture or excessive flat positioning post-op.
+- Jawline / Lower Face (Rare): Swelling here is rare and due to improper sleeping posture or excessive flat positioning post-op.
 It’s gravity-related and one-sided.
-Clinics report it in less than 3% of high-volume FUE cases.
+This is uncommon and resolves on its own.

 How Long Does Swelling Last After a Hair Transplant?